Chain Pricing

 Does Firestone honor competitor tire warranties for rotation?

-No. The Lifetime Tire Care Package only applies to tires bought through Firestone or Tires Plus.
-Outside tires get the standalone rate, $25 to $50 with the inspection bundled in.
+No. The lifetime rotation entitlement only applies to tires bought through Firestone or Tires Plus.
+Outside tires get the store-quoted standalone rate, typically $20 to $50 with the courtesy check bundled in.

 Will Firestone do the rotation without the inspection if I just want to pay less?

-Generally no. The 19-point inspection is bundled into the rotation labor flow and the published price reflects both.
+Generally no. The courtesy check is bundled into the rotation labor flow and the quote reflects both.
 The service writer cannot easily un-bundle them.
 If you want a rotation-only price, look at Walmart, Discount Tire, or an indie shop.

 Can I pre-pay rotations at Firestone without buying the Lifetime package?

 No formal prepay program exists.
-The two paths are the per-visit standalone rate ($25 to $50, often discounted by coupon) or the Lifetime Tire Care Package at tire purchase ($80 to $120 added to the install total).
+The two paths are the per-visit standalone rate (typically $20 to $50, often discounted by coupon) or buying your next set of tires at Firestone, which includes lifetime rotation at no extra charge.

 Does Firestone include tire rotation in their oil change packages?